Updated September, 25 2020

 - Artist Recovery Fund – Pikes Peak Community Foundation and Bee Vradenburg Foundation have partnered to provide emergency support for individual artists and creative professionals in El Paso and Teller Counties.

 - Energize Colorado Gap Fund - More than $25M in small business loans and grants will be available to boost small business enterprises throughout the state.
 Sole proprietors, businesses and nonprofits with less than 25 full-time employees can apply for up to a $15,000 grant and a $20,000 loan for a possible combined total of $35,000 in financial assistance.
-The application will go live no later than August 1, 2020.
+Applications are now open.

 - Alternative Sources of Funding in Colorado – The Colorado Office of Economic Development and International Trade has created a Google sheet that helps Colorado’s small businesses find alternative funding sources beyond federal loans and programs.
 The sheet is being updated on a regular basis.